-- 1. The Highway Superintendent should develop a more comprehensive and accurate road inventory that includes ADT, road importance, previous maintenance work by section and current condition of the roads. - 2.
-The Board should adopt a formal long-term Plan that includes a goal for the quality of Town roads and a clear and measurable methodology for achieving that goal. - 3.
-The Highway Superintendent should develop a long-term schedule based on the goal, methodology and inventory that shows when each road will be worked on and how this work will be funded. - 4.
-The Highway Superintendent and the Board should ensure that the annual Agreement is established, approved and in compliance with the long-range Plan, and that any deviations from the Plan should be explained.
+- 1. The Highway Superintendent should maintain a more comprehensive and accurate road inventory that includes ADT, road importance, previous maintenance work by section and current condition of the roads. - 2.
+The Board should adopt a formal long-term Plan that includes a goal for the quality of Town roads and a methodology for achieving that goal. - The Highway Superintendent should develop a long-term schedule based on the goal, methodology and inventory that shows when each road will be worked on and how this work will be funded. - 4.
+The Highway Superintendent and the Board should ensure that the annual Agreement is in compliance with the long-range Plan, and that any deviations from the Plan should be explained.

 The Board has the responsibility to initiate corrective action.
 A written corrective action plan (CAP) that addresses the findings and recommendations in this report should be prepared and forwarded to our office within 90 days.
-For more information on preparing and filing your CAP, please refer to our brochure, Responding to an OSC Audit Report, which you received with the draft audit report.
-We encourage the Board to make the CAP available for public review.
+For more information on preparing and filing your CAP,

-3 The Cornell Local Roads Program (CLRP) is a Local Technical Assistance Program Center sponsored by the Federal Highway Administration and the New York State Department of Transportation providing training and technical assistance to local highway and public works officials in New York State.
+3 The Cornell Local Roads Program is a Local Technical Assistance Program Center sponsored by the Federal Highway Administration and the New York State Department of Transportation providing training and technical assistance to local highway and public works officials in New York State.